kerriegeil/NMSU-USDA-ARS-AI-Workshops/setup.md

 ## For Windows Machines

-**Please try to troubeshoot installation on your own or with assistance from local IT or other local ARS staff**
+**Please try to troubeshoot installation on your own or with assistance from local IT or other local ARS staff for help.
+See the end of this section for minimal troubleshooting tips**

 **1) Install Anaconda**

   If you don't already have Anaconda installed, follow the instructions for downloading and installing it (for an individual) at [https://docs.anaconda.com/anaconda/install/windows/](https://docs.anaconda.com/anaconda/install/windows/).

-  If you do not have administrative privileges on your machine then you may have to ask your local IT for assistance installing it.
+  If you do not have administrative privileges on your machine you may still be able to install to your computer's Desktop.
+Otherwise, ask your local IT for assistance installing it.
 If you do not have local IT assistance, then you can use either the Ceres HPC (if you have an account) or a personal computer.

 **2) Build the workshop Conda environment**

   From the Windows search bar type "anaconda" and select the Anaconda Powershell Prompt.
 At the prompt:

   ```
-  conda create --name aiworkshop python=3.7 numpy pandas scipy imageio scikit-learn scikit-image matplotlib hdf5 nodejs jupyterlab -y
+  conda create --name aiworkshop python=3.8 numpy pandas scipy imageio scikit-learn scikit-image matplotlib hdf5 nodejs jupyterlab -y
   conda activate aiworkshop
   conda install keras -y
   python -m ipykernel install --user --name aiworkshop